 “About 60 cc of blood, or about 2 fluid ounces, is needed to ‘spin down’ the blood to get the platelets necessary to do the work,” she said.
 “That equals about 12 teaspoons of blood.”

-If you would like to learn more about platelet rich plasma therapy, just click here for a no-obligation consultation with Hormonal Health, Wellness and Aesthetic Centers (future Evexias Medical Centers).
+If you would like to learn more about platelet rich plasma therapy, just click here for a no-obligation consultation with EVEXIAS Medical Centers.

 Not All PRP is Equal